 In past years, rising rates have caused some savers to avoid CDs.
 Back then, people didn’t want to be stuck in them while rates skyrocketed.

 Now with rates decreasing, that’s no longer the case.
-It’s a great time to consider locking in an APY (annual percentage yield) on a fixed rate CD, especially if rates continue to fall.
+With the Federal Reserve slashing interest rates to stay ahead of a possible economic slowdown caused by the coronavirus, it’s a great time to consider locking in an APY (annual percentage yield) on a fixed rate CD.

 Follow these 18 top strategies to help maximize your CD investments and grow your savings.